Treatment of community-acquired pneumonia in adults in the outpatient setting

 CAP is a common and potentially serious illness [1-4].
-It is associated with considerable morbidity and mortality, particularly in older adult patients and those with significant comorbidities.
+It is associated with considerable morbidity and mortality, particularly in older adult patients and those with major comorbidities.
 (See "Prognosis of community-acquired pneumonia in adults".)

 The treatment of CAP in adults in the outpatient setting will be reviewed here.
 A variety of other important issues related to CAP are discussed separately.
 These include:

 ●The diagnostic approach to patients with CAP.
 (See "Diagnostic approach to community-acquired pneumonia in adults".)

 ●How one makes the decision to admit patients with CAP to the hospital.
 (See "Community-acquired pneumonia in adults: Risk stratification and the decision to admit".)

 - File TM.
 Community-acquired pneumonia.
 Lancet 2003; 362:1991.